Featured image of post Automating OWASP Top Ten Scan Reports in Azure DevOps

 • Alert Aggregation: Gathers and organizes vulnerability data from ZAP results.

 • OWASP Mapping: Links CWEs from ZAP alerts to OWASP Top 10 categories.
-For a comprehensive list of CWE IDs and their mappings to the OWASP Top 10 categories, you can refer to the official OWASP documentation: OWASP Top Ten Mapping.
+For a full list of CWE IDs and their mappings to the OWASP Top 10 categories, see the official OWASP documentation: OWASP Top Ten Mapping.

 • NUnit Format Conversion: Outputs the data in NUnit format for easy integration with Azure DevOps.